RaniaSelam/Introduction-to-encryption-on-basic-virtual-infrastructure/README.md

 <h2>👋 What is this?</h2>

 <p>
-This is a hands-on lab I built to practice real-world cybersecurity concepts in a controlled environment.
-Nothing fancy — just three virtual machines, each with a strict role, connected through a private network that no one can reach from the outside.
+This is a hands-on lab I built to practice some real-world cybersecurity concepts in a virtual environment.
+Nothing fancy, just three virtual machines, each with a strict role, connected through a private network.

 The goal wasn't to build something complex.
-It was to build something <b>correct</b> — where every security decision has a reason, every layer compensates for the limits of the one before it, and compromising one machine doesn't mean game over.
+It was to build something <b>correct</b>, where every security decision can be explained, and compromising one machine wouldn't automatically mean game over.

-On top of the infrastructure, I also deployed a small AI-assisted incident qualification system, because why not put the whole thing to use 🙂
+Note: On top of this infrastructure, I also deployed a small AI-assisted incident qualification system, hosted on the app server, because why not put the whole thing to use 🤷🏻‍♀️ I'd like to go further with it, so it'll be detailed in a separate project! 🙂

 </p>

----

-<h2>🏗️ The infrastructure at a glance</h2>
+<h2> The infrastructure at a glance 👁️ </h2>

 <p>Three machines, each with one job:</p>